sumwale/keepassxc-unlock/README.md

 `/etc/systemd/system`.
 The LICENSE and doc files are also installed in `/usr/local/share/doc/keepassxc-unlock`.

-The main systemd service binaries are statically linked for best compability and will work on all Linux distributions.
+The binaries are statically linked for best compability and will work on all Linux distributions.
+The packages on the [releases](https://github.com/sumwale/keepassxc-unlock/releases) page that are fetched by the install script are signed with a GnuPG key that is verified before installation.

 If you prefer building the binaries from source, then a dynamically linked version can be built and installed by adding `/dev/stdin --build` at the end of `bash` in the commands above: